thebithead/nuodb-operator/README.md

    toolbar.
 The STATUS column should show "Install Succeeded".
 8. Select `Status` under the `Projects` on the left toolbar to view your running Operator.

-The following video provide a full walk-thru when deploying the NuoDB Operator with OpenShift 4.x.
+The following video provides a full walk-thru of how to deploy the NuoDB Operator and database in OpenShift 4.x.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[NuoDB in OpenShift  v4.x video](https://youtu.be/KYx_B_ykbtU)